mbianchidev/platform-engineering-manifesto/README.md

 **Listening to developer feedback** over business driven requirements

-**Tailoring the platform to the needs** over enforcing standards top down
+**Tailoring the platform to dev needs** over enforcing standards top down

 That is, while there is value in the items on the right, we value the items on the left more.